Surajit Sengupta

+Surajit Sengupta (30 August 1951 – 17 February 2022) was an Indian footballer who played as a winger.

 He played for the India national team, representing the country in the 1974 Asian Games in Tehran and the 1978 Asian Games in Bangkok.
 In a domestic career spanning twelve years between 1971 and 1983, he had represented all three of Calcutta's football clubs, Mohun Bagan FC, East Bengal FC, and Mohammedan Sporting FC, and was considered one of the finest forwards of his time.
 Sengupta won the IFA Shield and the Calcutta Football League six times each and the Durand Cup thrice while representing East Bengal FC.

 He appeared with East Bengal from 1974 to 1980 and captained the team in 1978–79.
 He received the lifetime achievement award from East Bengal in 2018.

 Early life

 Sengupta was born on 30 August 1951, in Chakbazar in the Hooghly district of West Bengal.
 His father, Suhas Sengupta, was a football and cricket player who worked for Dunlop India.
 Sengupta studied at the Hooghly Branch School where he was spotted by coach Ashwini Barat.
 He went on to study at the Hooghly Mohsin College and made his second division debut for Robert Hudson FC.